jobrien1726/PyCity-Schools/README.md

 ## Project Overview

-This project uses Python Pandas to analyze district-wide standarized test results to showcase trends in school performance.
+This project uses Python Pandas to analyze the data[PyCitySchool/Resources] from district-wide standarized test results to showcase trends in school performance.

 First the analysis is done at the district level and summarizes:
 - Total Schools